SOCIAL

 SOCIAL HEALTH RESULTS

-The following graph shows the scores received in 2022 (top line) versus the score received in 2019 for each indicator (bottom row)
+There was no new assessment of the Social indicators this year; results have carried over from the 2022 report card.
+The following graph shows the scores received in 2022 (top line) versus the score received in 2019 for each indicator (bottom row).

 Very good (0.85-1.00)